mackeian/gic/README.md

 ![Allow](https://github.com/mackeian/gic/assets/789341/e7aaad87-376f-4902-9df5-feeefff4fa6c)

-<em>Optionally: You can also select "Move to: Inbox" if you want to look at this email.</em>

 ### Disallow a sender
 1. Go to *"--Screen"* label
 2. Select one or multiple emails
 3. Add the label *"--Disallow"* to the selected emails
-4. From now on, the senders will **not** end up in your Inbox, but be archived directly once received.
+4. From now on, the senders will **not** end up in your Inbox or Screen, but be archived directly once received.

 ### Technically: How does it work ?
 * **Allow & Disallow**